Grupo6-Codeless/PB-nodechallenger03/README.md

 $ npm install
 ```

-Create a .env and .env.test file based on the .env.example file.
+Create a ".env" and ".env.test" file based on the .env.example file.

 ```bash
 # Start the application at localhost:5000